franciskershaw/slice-of-pie/README.md

 4. **All products page, containing:**
 * Conventional square boxes structure as per most e-commerce stores, containing product images, descriptions, prices, 'view' buttons', and a heart which would add the product to the user's wishlist.
-* Option to sort by price, amount of shelves, and size.
+* Option to sort by price and amount of shelves.
 * Option to filter by certain size of table, amount of shelves, or material.

 5. **Product (detail) page, containing:**